OctoD/godot-gameplay-systems/README.md

 ⚔️ GGS ⚔️
 =======

-Godot Gameplay Systems (formerly godot gameplay attributes) is a set of nodes and resources which speed up development of skills and attribute based gameplay mechanisms.
+Godot Gameplay Systems (formerly godot gameplay attributes) is a set of nodes and resources which speed up development your gameplay systems.

 - [⚔️ GGS ⚔️](#️-ggs-️)
 - [Install](#install)